 Children are identified as being at risk if they belong to two or more of the following categories: “history of type 2 diabetes in a first- or second-degree relative, belonging to a high-risk ethnic group (defined on ADA website), acanthosis nigricans, hypertension, hyperlipidemia, or polycystic ovary syndrome.”

-The information the CDC released in 2020 also detailed that 1 in 3 Americans are estimated to be “prediabetic.”
+The information the CDC released in 2020 detailed that 1 in 3 Americans are estimated to be “prediabetic.”
 This is indicated by higher than normal blood sugar levels but not to a point where symptoms are present.
-Prediabetes can initiate damage to your heart, blood vessels, and kidneys that are common in diabetes patients.
+Prediabetes can initiate damage to your heart, blood vessels, and kidneys which are common in diabetes patients.
 However, a prediabetes diagnosis does not guarantee you will eventually become diabetic.
 A timely change in lifestyle behaviors can help reverse this behavior.

 What Changes Should You Make?